VijayKumar4003/LevelOfQuizApplication/README.md

 # Level of Quiz Application
 Level of Quiz App Created with SQLite Database and sharedpreferences n Android

-Welcome to Quiz App's with categories and levles lock and unlock functionality.
+Welcome to Quiz App's with categories and levles.

 This App is created by Using the SQLite Database.
 I have created an online Tutorial Series for this repo on my YouTube Channel